 - There is another large fitting at the other side of the box with a screw thread through the centre and a matching cylinder thread.
-This can be screwed onto the cylinder and then the centre screw tightened inwards thus depressing the valve and allowing the high pressure air to escape.
+This can be screwed onto the cylinder and then the centre screw tightened inwards thus depressing the valve and allowing the high-pressure air to escape.
 You would only use this function if you want to empty the cylinder prior to air travel or shipping the gun by air.

-- Lastly there is a filling probe with a 1/8th Gas thread that will fit a hand pump, much like the Hill PCP Pump or a SCUBA adapter for decanting air directly from a high Pressure SCUBA bottle.
+- Lastly there is a filling probe with a 1/8th Gas (aka 1/8” BSPP) thread that will fit a hand pump, much like the Hill PCP Pump, High Pressure Compressor or a SCUBA adapter for decanting air directly from a High-Pressure SCUBA bottle.

-The optional pellet test is just that, ‘optional’, but it allows me to try a minimum of 6 pellet types to see which ones perform the best.
-The Chronograph results are then put into Excel and a series of technical aspects are derived from these Chronograph results in the form of Graphs that pinpoint the specific pellet type that is most suitable for the air rifle at this specific time.
-The rifle may use another type of pellet for optimum results down the track a way, say after 1500 shots or so, but at the point of sale it shoots best with the selected pellet.
+The pellet test is just that, a test, but it allows me to try a minimum of 6 pellet types to see which ones perform the best.
+The Chronograph results are then put into Excel and a series of technical aspects are derived from these Chronograph results, in the form of Graphs.
+These then pinpoint the specific pellet type that is most suitable for the air rifle at this specific time.
+The air gun may use another type of pellet for optimum results down the track a way, say after 1500 shots or so, but at the point of sale it shoots best with the selected pellet.

-How many shots per fill with the Weihrauch PCPs?
+How many shots per fill with the Weihrauch HW100 PCPs?

-For this article I have taken a Weihrauch HW100T and a HW100KT and test fired them both using a number of different air cylinders.
-Firstly I tested the HW100KT with the air cylinder that it came with, then I tested the HW100T with the small air cylinder from the HW100KT to note any difference in performance overall.
+For this article I have taken a Weihrauch HW100T and a HW100KT and test fired them both using several different air cylinders.
+Firstly, I tested the HW100KT with the air cylinder that it came with, then I tested the HW100T with the small air cylinder from the HW100KT to note any difference in performance overall.
 This was followed with the HW100T with the regular air cylinder and lastly the HW100T was tested with the lightweight FX 390mm air cylinder.